silesky/segment-stale-reference/README.md

 nvm use
 npm start

-# to repro bug, comment out
+# to repro bug, comment out from index.html
  if (window.analytics.initialized) {...}
 ```